 At the Indus River camp, we strive to operate under eco principles but, as a relatively new camp, in isolated Ladakh, there are certain financial and geographical limitations.

 We do not use plastic bottles for water.
 We serve our guests' fresh spring water.
 For toiletries, we have refillable shampoo and shower gel containers.

 However, running a kitchen in Ladakh requires many goods that come in single-use plastic.
-Many hotels will throw around words like sustainable and plastic-free without any thought.
+Many hotels will throw around words like sustainable, eco-friendly and plastic-free without any thought to their actual meaning.